There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) theory exam; (2) course workbook; and (3) skills and safe practice assessment.
+Indicative assessments in this unit are as follows: (1) theory exam; (2) group assignment; and (3) skills and safe practice assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)